-Free Online Video Trimmer - Fast AI Video Editor | HeyGen
+Free online video trimmer - fast AI video editor | HeyGen

 Absolutely.
 You can crop, resize, and export videos in formats perfect for TikTok, Reels, and YouTube Shorts.
 For full repurposing, try the Repurpose Video tool.

 Yes.
 After trimming, you can enhance your video using AI tools like avatars, voiceovers, and translations.
-Explore the AI Talking Head Generator for advanced customisation.
+Explore the AI Talking Head Generator for advanced customization.

 Explore more AI powered tools